Fellow Passengers and the Broken Record

 But compassion does not mean allowing another person to use your nervous system as a public dustbin.

 This distinction matters.
-Many of us, especially in our part of the world, are trained to confuse endurance with goodness.
-We are told to adjust, tolerate, manage, smile, understand, forgive, and then adjust again, as if the human soul were a rubber band manufactured in Howrah for industrial use.
+Many of us are trained to confuse endurance with goodness.
+Adjust, tolerate, manage, smile, understand, forgive, and then adjust again, as if the human soul were an industrial rubber band.
 But a rubber band also snaps.
-Then everyone acts surprised.
+Then everyone behaves surprised.

 Know who is a song.